crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

     return 0;
 }
 ```
 Running this code may cause a crash in debug mode.
 The reason is because of how C++ default copies values when passing by value.
-By default, C++ does a *shallow copy* of the object.
-A new copy of primitive types will be made for the new object be created, but for dynamically allocated data, C++ will end up copying the pointer to the new object instead of its underlying data.
+By default, C++ does a shallow copy of the object.
+A new copy of primitive types will be made for the new object to be created, but for dynamically allocated data, C++ will end up copying the pointer to the new object instead of its underlying data.
 This is problematic when moving data between scopes because the following will happen:
 1) We create a Integer class in Main() and pass it to the Print() function
 2) Passing to the print function by value triggers a copy, a new Integer object is created and the p_int memory address is copied from the original Integer to the new one.
 3) The Print function finishes and the Integer class within the function goes out of scope triggering the destructor